 ☼What is your earliest summer memory?

-Do you have a summer music playlist for reading / writing?
-And if so will you share with us a favourite song or piece of music that makes you feel summery?
+☼Do you have a summer music playlist ?
+And if so will you share with us a favourite song or piece of music that makes you feel happy?